-The Brazilian side skims the edge of the falls and gives a better panoramic view of them.
-The Argentinian side traverses the top of the falls, and gives a more up-close and personal experience.
-From the Argentinian side you get to stare down into A Garganta do Diabo (The Devil’s Throat), which is pretty fucking cool.
+The Brazilian side skims the edge of the falls and gives a better panoramic view.
+The Argentinian side traverses the top of the falls and gives a more up-close and personal experience.
+From the Argentine side, you get to stare down into A Garganta do Diabo (The Devil’s Throat), which is pretty fucking cool.

-The Amazon isn’t the only place where you can spot wildlife in Brazil.
-In the south of Brazil, there is the Pantanal wetlands.
+The Amazon isn’t the only place where you can spot wildlife in Brazil: in the south of Brazil, there is the Pantanal wetlands.
 The Pantanal is actually considered the biggest freshwater ecosystem in the world.

 Though Campo Grande gives access to the Pantanal, the real jewel is Bonito.
 Bonito is an eco-tourist destination that offers way more activities.
-Snorkel in the crystal clear Rio da Prata, or visit one of the local caves.
-Marvel at how blue the water is.
+Snorkel in the crystal clear Rio da Prata or visit one of the local caves to have your mind blown by the blue views.

-Cuiabá is also a very convenient base to explore the nearby national park Chapada dos Veadeiros.
-Veadeiros is a stunning area, known for its ecological diversity, unique geology, and stunning landscape.
-Rent a car in Cuiabá, and visit both the park and the Transpantaneira in a few days.
+Cuiabá is also a very convenient base to explore the nearby national park, Chapada dos Veadeiros.
+Veadeiros is a stunning area known for its ecological diversity, unique geology and stunning landscape.
+Rent a car in Cuiabá and visit both the park and the Transpantaneira in a few days.

 Backpacking The Amazon

-The Amazon Rainforest is tied with the beaches as the most recognizable feature of Brazil.
+The Amazon Rainforest is tied with beaches as the most recognizable feature of Brazil.
 The Amazon is the largest rainforest in the world.

 Adventurous folk can ride the rivers all the way to the borders of Colombia or Peru.
 Heading towards the former on the Rio Negro, backpackers will have the chance to stop and see Pico da Neblina.
-Neblina is the highest mountain in Brazil, and has a very distinct profile.
+Neblina is the highest mountain in Brazil and has a very distinct profile.